 PathPoint Counseling Center

-315 W. Haley Street, Suite 102
+315 W. Haley Street, Suite 102 Santa Barbara, CA 93101

 Jennifer Newbold is a Licensed Marriage and Family Therapist (LMFT) and has been with PathPoint since 1986.
-As Vice-President, she oversees PathPoint’s Behavioral Health Division services, including all Marriage and Family Therapist Interns (MFTI).
+As Executive Director, she oversees PathPoint’s Behavioral Health Division services, including all Marriage and Family Therapist Interns (MFTI).
 Jennifer received her Bachelor’s degree in Sociology from the University of California, Santa Barbara and a Master’s Degree in Clinical Psychology from Antioch University in Santa Barbara.
 During her tenure at PathPoint, she has lent her leadership and clinical expertise to a variety of programs including more recently, Residential Support Services, the Life Skills Center, Paths to Recovery, and finally the Counseling Center which opened in fall 2015.